Alexandra Eala: Sponsorships and endorsements

-Eala signed her first endorsement deal at eight years old, becoming an ambassador for Filipino telecommunications company Globe.
+Eala signed her first endorsement deal at eight years old, as an ambassador for Filipino telecommunications company Globe.
 Starting from her junior career, she has been sponsored by French tennis brand Babolat.
-In 2019, she signed a sponsorship deal to represent Nike.
+In 2019, she signed a sponsorship deal with Nike.
 In 2022, Eala was announced as an endorser for Filipino bank BPI.
 She has appeared on fashion spreads and magazine covers, including those of the November 2022 issue of Vogue Philippines and the January 2025 issue of Tatler Philippines.

 In July 2025, for her Wimbledon debut, Nike gifted Eala with a hair tie designed in the form of a sampaguita blossom, the national flower of the Philippines.
 During the same month, Eala was announced as a brand ambassador for Filipino juice brand Locally.
-In August, Nike released an Eala-inspired limited edition shirt designed by Filipino artist Georgina Camus, featuring the "national flower of the Philippines overlaid on the All England Lawn Tennis Club's grass courts".
+In August, Nike released an Eala-inspired limited edition shirt designed by Filipino artist Georgina Camus, featuring the "national flower of the Philippines overlaid on the All England Lawn Tennis Club's grass courts."

+In February 2026, she became a brand ambassador for Milo Philippines.
+In August, she was announced as the face of Marriott Bonvoy's "Tennis The World" campaign in the Asia Pacific (APEC) region (excluding China), which features early Australian Open 2027 ticket access and other custom member experiences.
+In the same month, she was also announced as Panasonic Philippines ambassador.